sejje/craigsfresh/README.md

 A simple way to monitor craigslist sections
 -------------------------------------------

+Craigsfresh monitors a CL section for new listings, and beeps to alert the user when new ads are found.

 Craigsfresh is a basic script, and very unpolished.
 It takes three arguments on the command line:
 * a (craigslist) url -- this should be a section with ads
 * long delay period (in seconds)